renpy/renpy/sphinx/source/config.rst

     If true, screens will participate in transitions, dissolving from the old state of the screen to the new state of the screen.
 If False, only the latest state of the screen will be shown.

+.. var:: config.translate_clean_stores = [ "gui" ]

+    A list of named stores that are cleaned to their state at the end of the init phase when the translation language changes.

 .. var:: config.variants = [ ... ]